Skip to main content Skip to local navigation

 Research Interests

 I find the dual nature of energy (as key for societal development but also as the main source of greenhouse gases and thus climate change) especially fascinating and challenging to deal with from an economic, political and social perspective.
 And I find the potential for political economy and wellbeing frameworks to unlock alternative routes to decoupling (beyond technological fixes and efficiency improvements) particularly promising.
 Such frameworks involve considering what energy demand is for and critically analysing the social-technical systems that influence our relationship with energy.
 They also involve questioning how and why we consume the things we do, including energy, and to reconsider whether our current way of doing things enables or hinders or wellbeing.
+We have an immediate need for perspective shifts, not just in the realm of technology, but in the social, economic and political spheres as well.

 Research Projects